vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ![Alt text](/images/webscraper/between-screens-new-01.png)

 Let’s break down what we want to accomplish.
-We want to extract the following data from 21 pages:
+We want to extract the following data from 139 episodes that are spread over 21 paginated index sites:

 + the title
 + the interviewee